paulo1victor12016/paulo1victor12016/README.md

 - 👋 Hi, I’m Paulo Victor.
-- 👀 I’m interested in Web Development(PHP, Javascript, SQL, HTML and CSS) and Python.
+- 👀 I’m interested in Web Development, Python, Data Science, Machine Learning and AI.
-- I have experience with React, React-Native, Node js, Express js and Vue js.
+- I have experience with PHP, Javascript, SQL, HTML and CSS.
 - i've used Mysql and SQL server databases in my web applications.
 - 🌱 I’m currently learning Python(Django).
 - 💞️ I’m looking to collaborate on Python.